 The ISU Noyce Scholarship program at Illinois State University seeks to encourage talented STEM majors to become K-12 teachers in a high needs school district.
 The program covers the last two years of pre-service teacher education at Illinois State, making it ideal for current Illinois State students and community college transfers.

 Teaching in an urban school is an exciting calling that requires specialized preparation.
 Urban teachers must meet the needs of students from a range of cultural, linguistic, and socioeconomic backgrounds.
 The NCUE, housed at ISU, provides this specialized preparation in the form of teaching/community-based internships, unique clinical experiences, and specially designed courses.

 You don't have to be a STEM major to have fun with STEM!
 Physics-related activities include the solar car competition, astronomy club, and the trebuchet challenge.
 Biology-related clubs include BSSA (Biological Sciences Student Association) and the professional fraternity, Phi Sigma.
 And there is also Chem Club, Geology Club, and the numerous technology-related opportunities.

 College students are provided with a transformational learning experience guided by project mentors with the opportunity to further develop a creative mindset to propose solutions to complex problems and innovation in strategy.

-Take the Science, Technology, Engineering, and Mathematics (STEM) Virtual Tour of Illinois State University and see the locations across campus that are involved in Science, Technology, Engineering, and Mathematics research, development, and education.
+Take the STEM Virtual Tour of Illinois State University and see the locations across campus that are involved in STEM research, development, and education.